bootstrapt/bootstrapt/README.md

 - The next round required a little more research.
 I used a fairly methodical approach in a Jupyter Notebook.
 You can see my analysis [here](https://github.com/bootstrapt/clipboard-health-wbd-notebook/blob/main/pricing_wbd.ipynb).

 ##### SafeGraph
 - SafeGraph is looking for a Technical Product Manager for their APIs.
-Rather than simply answer the questions, I went ahead and fired up another Jupyter Notebook and actually implemented API calls using Python and R, using both generic HTTP libraries as well as their official client libraries.
+Their first written interview consisted of three questions regarding the API.
+I fired up another Jupyter Notebook and actually implemented API calls using Python and R, using both generic HTTP libraries as well as their official client libraries.
 You can view that [here](https://bootstrapt.github.io/safegraph-practice-problems/).

 #### Other projects
 - [sfrepresentus/sfrepresentus.github.io-source](https://github.com/sfrepresentus/sfrepresentus.github.io-source) is a Vue powered website for the SF chapter of Represent.Us.
 I did the design, development, and maintenance.
 View the site [here](https://sfrepresentus.github.io/).
 (Note: chapter is no longer active)